tshepang/blog/content/FLOSS I use a-lot.md

 - **Emacs**: pleasant text editing and file management
-- **bash**, and **fish**: the latter is new to me, and likely here to stay... it's a far more pretty ui, with a fancy completion system that also gets in the way rather often
+- **bash**, and **fish**: the latter is new to me, and likely here to stay... it's a far more pretty ui, with a fancy completion system, which sadly gets in the way rather often

 *software development*